211 Horseshoe Lake Dr, Suite 202B, Halifax, NS B3S 0B9

 Anxiety is a common issue and understanding the different ways it can interfere with your relationship will help you find skills to cope.

-Lets start with sings of anxiety in relationships:
+Let’s start with signs of anxiety in relationships:

 • Worrying your partner will lose interest or that they like other people better.